On today’s episode, I’m tackling H is for Halibut and Habitat.

 Listen here or download on iTunes or Google Play.

 But actually, he’s right, in a way.
-I wouldn’t get tired of it.
+I wouldn’t get tired of eating it since I only eat halibut in moderation for two reasons.

-• One because of its status on the conservation list.
+- One because of its status on the conservation list.
 And that depends on where it comes from.

-• And two the price of the fish.
+- And two, the price of the fish.

-And hey get this, as a side note, halibut is both wild and farm raised.
+And hey, get this: As a side note, halibut is both wild and farm-raised.
 Not that that should surprise you since more than half the fish we eat is farmed.
-We don’t farm halibut in Alaska but it is farmed in Canada.
-The farmed halibut doesn’t get the nod of approval for best choice at Seafood Watch because its feed is mostly wild fish and that my friends is not sustainable.
+We don’t farm halibut in Alaska, but it is farmed in Canada.
+The farmed halibut doesn’t get the nod of approval for best choice at Seafood Watch because its feed is mostly wild fish, and that, my friends, is not sustainable.

 Now the halibut in the North Atlantic is a problem because of overfishing.

-So should you eat halibut?
+So, should you eat halibut?

-If you see Atlantic halibut at the market or online, pull a Nancy Reagan and just say no.
+If you see Atlantic halibut at the market or online, pull a Nancy Reagan and say no.

 If it’s harvested from the North Pacific or Greenland then yes.
 In moderation.
 And if you can afford it.

 For instance, that halibut I bought a few weeks ago?
-I paid $40 per pound which included shipping from Alaska.
-So yes, it’s a splurge.
-Well worth it.
-My mother in law always said, “chicken today, feathers tomorrow.”
+I paid $40 per pound, which included shipping from Alaska.
+So yes, it’s a splurge—well worth it.
+My mother-in-law always said, “Chicken today, feathers tomorrow.”
 Thank you, Mama B.

 But there are some monster halibut swimming around on the ocean shelves.
-Halibut can grow up seven feet long and over five hundred pounds.
+Halibut can grow up to seven feet long and over five hundred pounds.
 That’s a whole lot of eating.
 Check the Show Notes for a YouTube video showing some monster halibut landed in Alaska!
 But those are recreational fishing vessels.

-If you have never bottom fished, then think about this.
+If you have never bottom-fished, then think about this.
 Tammy says hooking a halibut is like pulling up a barn door.
 That’s how big these fish can get.

 So when can you buy fresh halibut?